p0gram3r/katas/04_Mastermind/README.md

 ### Level 1

-The patterns provided by the _codemaker_ and _codebreaker_ consists of 4 pegs, each in a different color.
+Implement a validator that adheres to the rules described above.
+You can assume that both patterns consist of 4 pegs, at which each peg has a different color and there are no duplicates.

 ### Level 2